|Tim Roufs||extended search|

 When Everybody Called

 When my mother was just a little girl and a chief died he had a right to pass his authority on to those who were his next close relation.(1) But that's never happened too much in my time because they were always changing the customs or the constitution of the Tribe.(2)

 We had heroes in my early days, and they became our chiefs.
-We had four kinds of chiefs: family or group field chiefs, division or band chiefs, high-rank or area chiefs, and the ó-gi-mah or great chiefs.
+We had different kinds of chiefs.
+We had family group field chiefs, and division band chiefs.
+Beyond that we had high-rank area chiefs, and the ó-gi-mah great chiefs.
 These were all great men who lived a true life.
 They were men that had experience, lots of experience, and who had talked with other experienced men that went through hardships.
 These great men became our chiefs because they were not afraid to speak out and tell what's right!
-That's why in our language we called a family or group chief gii-gI-doo wI-nI-nii, "spokesman."
+That's why in our language we called a family group chief gii-gI-doo wI-nI-nii, "spokesman."